nucypher/nucypher/docs/source/staking/stake_initialization.rst

 .. caution::

     Before proceeding it is important to know that the worker must spend ETH to unlock staked NU.
-    Once tokens are locked, the only way for them to become unlocked is by running a bonded worker node.
+    Once tokens are locked, the only way for them to become unlocked is by running a bonded Worker node.

     Currently, Worker nodes must perform one automated transaction every 24 hours costing ~200k gas.